Skip to main content

 Mistake: Sacrificing Yourself as a Game Development Practice

 I think it's safe to say that if Diablo III was more of the successor to Diablo II that there was hope for it to be, then the frustrations that made GGG probably wouldn't have arisen.
-Moral of the story?
+In short:

 Fail to bear responsibility for the quality of your well-loved IP, and single-handedly create direct competition to that IP from your own fucking consumers.

-Here's a sentiment that gets thrown around a lot by more forgiving ARPG enthusiasts: "Diablo 4 needs time in order to grow to it's potential and flourish.
+Here's a sentiment thrown around by the more forgiving ARPG enthusiasts: "Diablo 4 needs time in order to grow to it's potential and flourish.
 We cannot realistically expect Diablo 4, a newly released game, to be able to match the ten years of live service behind Path of Exile".
-That's in referral to the current Path of Exile of course, and not the ground-up overhaul sequel entering public beta in a few months.
+And that's referring to the current Path of Exile, and not the massive sequel entering public beta in a few months.
 Oops.

 And that brings us to our next point.
-Path of Exile isn't the nail in the coffin I was referring to - for that we need to talk in less abstract terms, and consider the game company as a workforce of game devs.
+Path of Exile isn't, in isolation, the nail in the coffin - for that we need to talk in less abstract terms, and consider the game company as a workforce of game devs.

-• Chasing trends with HOTS and Overwatch.
+• Chase trends with HOTS and Overwatch.
 Put some of our Diablo guys on that.

-• Numerous cancelled projects.
+• Cancelled project.
 Put some of our Diablo guys on that, then lay them off.

-• Milking World of Warcraft with expansions each worse than the last, re-releasing Classic.
+• Milk World of Warcraft with expansions each worse than the last, re-release Classic.
 Put some of our Diablo guys on that.

 • Mobile cash-grab Diablo game.
 Put some of our Diablo guys on that.